-Songs of Adaptation combines high-tech scientific observations and data analysis with community voices and knowledge in a multi-dimensional communication that bridges the divide between scientists and community members.
+Songs of Adaptation combines high-quality bioacoustics and data analysis with community voices and knowledge in a multi-dimensional communication that bridges the divide between scientists and community members.

 - Data collection focuses on bird songs, temperature, vegetation, and community information.

 - Data analysis focuses on results that are of direct relevance to communities, wildlife managers, and governments, as well as the global scientific community.

 - Data presentation focuses on getting accessible information to the people who most need it, including individual community members in rural villages of developing countries.
 The methods used are varied, and sometimes unconventional.
 Conventional communication reaches the same audiences over and over again.
 Adopting alternative communication methodologies allows engagement of typically under-engaged community members.

 The Anthropocene Geologic Era is upon us.
 The world is changing.
 We, and all living things, must adapt.
 Communities must adapt.
 Even those communities that are barely touched by global connections sense changes.
 In order to adapt sustainably, communities must understand the context of their changing world.
 They must have quality information to allow evidence-based decision making.

 The Songs of Adaptation project participates in a genealogy that stretches back to the first understandings of “Nature”.
 In 1802, the German scientist Alexander von Humboldt and his colleague Aimé Bonpland climbed Mt.
 Chimborazo in what is now Ecuador.
 Taking painstaking barometric and temperature readings and cataloging plants as they went, they succeeded in mapping the distribution from the lush tropical jungles at the volcano’s base to the alpine snows.
 Though they were turned back short of the summit, Humboldt had an epiphany.
 He conceived a vision of life as a “living whole,” that he dubbed Naturgemaldë.